The Citadel's Role in Halifax's History

 Halifax Citadel Living History

 The Halifax Citadel is anything but a simple museum.
-Every day, the Citadel comes to life with the sounds and colour of its re-enactment actors, the 78th Highlanders and the Royal Artillery.
+Every day, the Citadel comes to life with the sounds and colour of its re-enactment interpreters, the 78th Highlanders and the Royal Artillery.
 Dressed in the same uniforms that their respective regiments wore in the mid-1800s, the 78th Highlanders guard the Citadel’s entrance and conduct marching and band drills on the parade grounds, while the Royal Artillery fires the Noon Gun every day at 12 pm – a Halifax tradition that is one of the oldest in the world.

 Become a Soldier for a Day

-For those who are even more serious about experiencing a soldier’s life in the mid-19th century Citadel, the Soldier for a Day program gives you the chance to step back in time and assume the role of a Highlander.
+For those who are even more serious about experiencing a soldier’s life in the mid-19th century Citadel, the three-hour Soldier for a Day program gives you the chance to step back in time and assume the role of a Highlander.
 Get fitted for an authentic uniform, including a cotton shirt, wool kilt, sporran, red wool Highland “doublet,” wool socks, boots, spats, and a Glengarry bonnet bearing the brass badge of the 78th Highlanders.
-You’ll need to look the part because the rest of your day will include learning to drill, fire a rifle (or, for those under 16, play the British Army’s field drum) and learning the ins and outs of a soldier’s life in Her Majesty’s army!
+Learn to drill, fire a rifle (or, for those under 16, play the British Army’s field drum) and learn the ins and outs of a soldier’s life in Her Majesty’s army!
 Pre-booking required; program fee and details available online.

 Citadel Admission and Hours of Operation

 The Halifax Citadel National Historic site is open year-round, from 9 am to 5 pm (6 pm in July & August), and admission varies with the season.
 Guided tours are available May through October, with special events taking place on special days such as Canada Day.
 For more information, visit the Halifax Citadel National Historic Site website.